ingydotnet/package-py/README.rst

 the Python Package Index, here: http://pypi.python.org/pypi/package/.

 ``package`` is a toolset to help Python package people package their packages.
-If you do not personally package Python packages your can ignore this ``package`` package.
+If you do not personally package Python packages, you can ignore this ``package`` package.

 Installation